Roger Taylor (Duran Duran drummer): 1979–1986: Duran Duran

 Taylor became an international star with the other members of Duran Duran as they rose to fame in the early 1980s.
 The video for the debut single Planet Earth opens with a shot of a reclining, bare-chested Taylor looking slowly up to the sky.
 He played drums on the band's first three studio albums (Duran Duran, Rio, and Seven and the Ragged Tiger) and the live album Arena.
 In 1985, the band recorded the theme to the James Bond film A View to a Kill, which became their second US No. 1 hit and the only Bond theme to date to reach No. 1 there.
 However, the intense schedule of recording and touring, coupled with the pressures of fame, left Taylor unhappy with being in the band.
 His final performance with the original line-up of Duran Duran was in July 1985 at the Live Aid benefit concert in Philadelphia, which reached a global audience of 2 billion people.
 Taylor and the band had each picked up two Grammy awards during this period.

-Prior to leaving the band, he worked with Duran Duran bandmates Simon Le Bon and Nick Rhodes on the album So Red The Rose for their side project Arcadia in 1985.
+Prior to leaving the band, he worked with Duran Duran bandmates Simon Le Bon and Nick Rhodes on the album So Red the Rose for their side project Arcadia in 1985.
 The album featured Sting, David Gilmour, Herbie Hancock and Grace Jones.
-Taylor also contributed percussion to the other Duran Duran splinter group Power Station's song "Some Like It Hot" from their self-titled album.
+Taylor also contributed percussion to the other Duran Duran splinter group the Power Station's song "Some Like It Hot" from their self-titled album.
 He then purchased a remote farm estate in the hills of Gloucestershire to live a quiet life away from the music world.
 The Sun newspaper tracked him down and devoted a whole page to his departure, dubbing him 'the hermit of pop'.
 Initially his hiatus was expected to be for a year, but in 1986 the remaining members of the band issued a statement saying that he was leaving Duran Duran.